 We are incorporated in Cayman Islands and are subject to laws and regulations applicable to foreign investment in China and, in particular, laws applicable to wholly foreign owned companies.
 The PRC legal system is based on written statutes.
 Prior court decisions have limited precedential value.
 Since 1979, PRC legislation and regulations have significantly enhanced the protections afforded to various forms of foreign investments in China.
 However, since these laws and regulations are relatively new and the PRC legal system continues to rapidly evolve, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involve uncertainties, which may limit legal protections available to us.
 For example, we may have to resort to administrative and court proceedings to enforce the legal protection that we enjoy either by law or contract.
 However, since PRC administrative authorities and courts have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult than in more developed legal systems to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy.
-These uncertainties, including the inability to enforce the contracts, could materially adversely affect our business and operations.
+These uncertainties may impede our ability to enforce the contracts we have entered into with our business partners, clients and suppliers.
+In addition, such uncertainties, including the inability to enforce our contracts, could materially adversely affect our business and operations.
 Furthermore, intellectual property rights and confidentiality protections in China may not be as effective as in the United States or other countries.
 Accordingly, we cannot predict the effect of future developments in the PRC legal system, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of national laws by local regulations.
 These uncertainties could limit the legal protections available to us and other foreign investors, including you.
 In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.